-There are two types of people: those who pack their things two days before going on vacation and those who do it two hours before leaving their home.
+There are two types of people: those who pack their things two days before going on vacation and those who do it two hours before leaving home.

-When you are packing your stuff for the trip, it is very helpful to list all of it on a piece of paper.
+When you are packing your stuff for the trip, it is helpful to list all of it on a piece of paper.
 But make sure to carry it with you because you will need to pack the same stuff before you fly back home.

 We all know what travel essentials are: